#>spw_operator_atlas

 Operator literacy, route handles, promptable syntax, and reusable semantics for future public pages.

 One reason languages like this matter is that they can train anticipation.
-A typed statement can be subvocalized and checked for shape before it runs.
-That same anticipation can spill outward into other literacies, including the more bodily ones around nutrition, chemistry, and weekly routine.
+A typed statement can be subvocalized and checked for shape before it runs — the same "speech bubble metaphysical expertise" (l'n'd'r's clay golem magic) that turns operators into inner-speech rehearsal and attentional objects.
+That subvocalization resonates with cauldron priming (hold to gather), spell casting (replay the chain), and section-handle/resonance-probe refinements so the page echoes back matching operators across contexts.
+The same anticipation can spill outward into other literacies, including the more bodily ones around nutrition, chemistry, and weekly routine.
+Cauldron hook + visibility modes let you jump from a collected note to its living source on page and dial how prominently candidates appear while you practice the grammar.

 It can also spill back toward math.
 One structural clue I want to keep public on this site is that integration by parts can be read as a boundary-aware rewrite: the handoff becomes explicit, the residue stays visible, and the remaining work moves elsewhere.
 That is why the differential lambda calculus bridge belongs near the atlas.